hankemeierlab/mzQuality/inst/script/README.md

 The concentrations.tsv file is a tab-delimited file containing a template for an alternative method for supplying known concentrations of spiked compounds.
 This can be useful when the supplied data file is in sciex-os text format.
-The format is explained in the `Data-Input` vignette.
+The format is explained in the `Data_Input` vignette.